Campbell Brown (journalist): Political activism

-Partnership for Educational Justice

 In June 2014, Brown founded the non-profit organization Partnership for Educational Justice.

 In its first major endeavor, Brown's group helped nine New York families organize and file a lawsuit against New York state, challenging the state's teacher tenure, teacher dismissal, and "Last In, First Out" seniority statutes.
 In Wright v.
 New York, filed in New York City on July 28, 2014, the plaintiffs claim that these teacher tenure, dismissal, and seniority policies violated their children's state constitutional right to a "sound basic education".
 Brown said she hoped that taking the issue of teacher tenure reform to the courts would "force a new legislative process" around New York's tenure policies.

-In September 2014, the case was consolidated with another lawsuit challenging New York tenure laws, and now is in litigation as Davids v.
+In September 2014, the case was consolidated with another lawsuit challenging New York tenure laws, and continued litigation as Davids v.
 New York.
-The case is ongoing.

-In May 2016, the Partnership for Educational Justice became involved in a lawsuit against Minnesota Education Commissioner Brenda Cassellius, Governor Mark Dayton, the Minnesota Department of Education and the state of Minnesota, stemming from a teacher tenure dispute in the Anoka-Hennepin School District which claims in part that Minnesota's Continuing Contract Law and Tenure Act, in particular its "last in, first out" layoff rules, is unconstitutional on the grounds that it denies students a "'uniform' and 'thorough' education".
+In June 2024, the case was dismissed.

 The 74

 In July 2015, Brown co-founded The 74, a non-profit, news site covering education in America; it gets its name from the fact that there are roughly 74 million children under the age of 18 in the United States.
 The 74 receives funding from a variety of charter school advocacy groups including the Walton Family Foundation, the Doris & Donald Fisher Fund and Bloomberg Philanthropies.
 According to a report in the Los Angeles Times, critics accuse The 74 of being pro-charter schools and anti-union.